 Photo: 1) Duffy Daugherty (R) and Bear Bryant; 2) Duffy's Time magazine cover, 1956; 3) Bubba Smith (L-R) with his father and two brothers, Willie Ray Jr. and Tody Smith; 4) Jimmy Raye when inducted into Michigan State's Hall of Fame in 2018; 5) Charlie Thornhill; 6) U.W.
 Clemon; 7) Sam Cunningham

 --- Why do I write so much debunking the myths and fiction surrounding Bear Bryant and the 1970 USC-Alabam game?
-The answer is simple: History has failed to properly credit College Football Hall of Fame coach Duffy Daugherty and his Michigan State Underground Railroad teams for pioneering fully integrated rosters.
-The fictional stories involving Bryant and 1970 USC-Alabama game have overshadowed the Spartans and usurped their credit.
-Don't believe them.
+The answer is simple: History has failed to properly credit College Football Hall of Fame coach Duffy Daugherty, his Michigan State Underground Railroad players and the southern black high school coaches that laid the tracks for pioneering fully integrated rosters.
+The fictional stories involving Bryant and 1970 USC-Alabama game have usurped credit from the 1960s Spartans.
+The same is true for early pioneers that broke down doors in southern conferences.

 --- David Maraniss, Pulitzer Prize winner and biographer: "History writes people out of the story.
 It's our job to write them back in."